 What Is Data Science?

-Everything from client reviews to social media statistics falls under the blanket of “data”, and getting to the root of what it can do for business is a real challenge.
+Everything from client reviews to social media statistics falls under the blanket of “data”, and getting to the root of what it can do for a business is a real challenge.
 This is when and where data science enters the game.

 Generally, data science is the field of study in which information is obtained from data collected via algorithms, scientific methods, and processes.
 It can also be defined as a set of mathematical tools, statistics, algorithms, and machine learning techniques that are used to uncover hidden patterns and insights.
 Note that data science is still developing as a field, and this definition is also evolving over time.